Raghuvinder Kataria

-Raghuvinder Kataria (born April 1949) is a Dubai-based British billionaire businessman, active in the property and telecommunications sectors.
+Raghuvinder Kataria (born April 1949) is a Dubai-based British businessman, active in the property and telecommunications sectors.

 Early life

-Raghuvinder Kataria was born in April 1949 in a Sikh household, and grew up in Jinja, Uganda.
+Raghuvinder Kataria was born in April 1949 in a Sikh household in India, and grew up in Jinja, Uganda.

 At the age of 16, he moved to London, UK, taking a qualification to become an accountant.

 Career

 He initially worked for International Computers Limited, becoming the company's European treasurer.

-He later led the formation of Thai telecoms operator Jasmine Telecom, which merged with Bharti Enterprises.
+He later led the formation of Thai telecom operator Jasmine Telecom, which merged with Bharti Enterprises.

 He sold a stake in Bharti Airtel at the stock's peak in a transaction estimated to be valued at $500 million.

 He is currently Chairman of Kataria Holdings.

 Personal life

 Kataria is married to Shital Kataria, with two children and lives in Emirates Hills, Dubai, United Arab Emirates.